Installer Directory

 • All systems commissioned after 1 April 2022 qualify.

-• Most combi boilers and some heat pumps are eligible.
+• Heat pumps are eligible apart from air-to-air systems.
 Biomass boilers only count in rural locations where they are not connected to the gas grid.
-Heat pumps do not have either of these restrictions, but the scheme only covers air-to-water systems.

 • The existing boiler must be an existing fossil fuel system.
 Oil or gas boilers count as do some electric heating systems with storage or panel heaters.
 There is no funding available to replace existing low-carbon systems.